 Recoat with a new resin layer

-For the times that a hair or dirt has gotten on a surface, I’ve been able to notice it because I could see a disruption in the glossy surface.
+For the times that a hair or dirt has gotten on a surface, (like when using resin on a tabletop), I’ve been able to notice it because I could see a disruption in the glossy surface.
 Not because of the hair itself.

 Said another way, the light catches the imperfection.
 In my experience, another layer of resin without sanding takes care of that.

 If the surface is cloudy from a matte mold surface, a layer of doming resin or clear acrylic spray will make the surface shiny.
 No sanding is necessary.

 Fill in with a doming resin

 If you’ve got a resin edge, use that to your advantage.
 Let the edges act like a mold and fill in the space with resin.

 ⭐️ BONUS: Here’s how to fix a resin edge.

 No. You’ll have to remove as much sticky resin as possible before sanding.